RISE-UNIBAS/prompt-library/README.md

 ## Adding prompts

-This step-by-step guide explains how to add new prompts or update existing ones.
+This step-by-step guide explains how to add new prompts to this project.

 1. Clone this repo.
 2. Open the `prompts.json` file in a code or text editor.